 If your work experience is Engineering-related, your time can count towards 100% of your CPD minimum hour requirement.

-If your work experience is not Engineering-related, your time there can count for up to 50% of your CPD minimum hour requirement.
+If your work experience is not Engineering-related, your time can count for up to 50% of your CPD minimum hour requirement.

 Bear in mind that students generally aren’t encouraged to undertake Engineering-based work experience until their first year’s results have been released, they’ve passed at least 48 credit points, and they’ve been officially allocated to an Engineering specialisation.

-Smaller CPD activities can be completed as soon as you’re an enrolled Monash Clayton Engineering undergraduate student.
+Smaller CPD experiences can be completed as soon as you’re an enrolled Monash Clayton Engineering undergraduate student.

 Download a sample letter (PDF, 0.14 MB) to provide to your employer to request work experience opportunities and the appropriate supporting documentation.